-SAD is very real, and very common
+Seasonal affective disorder is very real — and very common

-Most people suffering from SAD feel moody or grumpy, lose motivation for activities they would normally enjoy doing, and may sleep more but still feel tired.
+Most people with SAD feel moody or grumpy, lose motivation for activities they would normally enjoy doing and may sleep more but still feel tired.
 They also crave more carbohydrates — think comfort foods like macaroni and cheese, other pastas and bread.

 - Go outside.
 It may be cold outside, but getting out of your house or office can help you shake the blues.
 Try taking a walk during your lunch hour or spending time outside on the weekends to expose your body to more natural light.

-- Consider trying light therapy.
-During the winter months, using a light therapy box can provide some relief from the symptoms of SAD.
+- Consider light therapy.
+During the winter months, a light therapy box can provide some relief from the symptoms of SAD.
 A light therapy box uses a special fluorescent light bulb that mimics daylight.
-“Light therapy should be done within an hour of waking up for about 20 to 30 minutes,” says Dr. Braconaro.
-"The key is to keep the light box near your face but not to look directly at the light.”
+“Light therapy should be done within an hour of waking up for about 20 to 30 minutes,” says Dr. Bodkin.
+“The key is to keep the light box near your face but not to look directly at the light.”

 - Eat healthy.
 While you may crave comfort foods, eating a more heart-healthy diet can help treat SAD.
 Research has shown that a diet with plenty of fruits, vegetables, whole grains and healthy proteins decreases the risk of feeling down.